 Some F2F HICs are independent nonprofits; others are part of collaborative nonprofit organizations or state agencies.
 All F2F HICs have a strong commitment to and expertise about CYSHCN.

-How are F2F HICs funded?
+How are F2F HICs services paid?

 How do F2F HICs help?